martinjo/obsidian-gym-log/README.md

 To use this you need to edit your own exercises and workouts.
 There is a basic example workout with two exercises included.

-The example files still have Swedish text in them.
-That will be fixed eventually.

 There are three different views/pages:
 - Overview / a list of workouts that have been performed.
 This includes a heatmap.
 - A workout view.
 Includes a list of remaining and performed exercies.